makoto808/WaterUDrinking/README.md

 * 🔁 **Monthly Subscription**: Ongoing access with support for future features.
 * 🛠 Includes:

-  * Wave animation progress views
+  * Add and delete past drink logs
-  * Unlimited drink history
+  * Access to all drink menu items
-  * Custom reminder options

----

-## 📲 Screenshots

-> *Add your screenshots here (e.g., subscription screen, calendar view, progress visualization).*
+  * Access to all future features and updates

 ---